Biscuit Joiner

 Cordless

 Cordless biscuit joiners are ideal for projects that require you to be outside the shop.
-One example is kitchen remodels, where you need to join two countertop sections without finding an extension cord.
+One example is kitchen remodels, where you must join two countertop sections without finding an extension cord.
 If you’re looking for a cordless biscuit joiner, the 18V Cordless Plate Joiner from Makita is an excellent option.
 The lightweight joiner is designed for portability, so you can easily take it anywhere.
 The tool has six depth settings with stops for the most common biscuit sizes.
-Makita ensures quick and easy blade changes with their tool less blade cover and shaft lock.
+Makita ensures quick and easy blade changes with their tool-less blade cover and shaft lock.

 Corded